sass/sass/doc-src/SASS_CHANGELOG.md

   default.
 If there's a global variable with the same name, it won't be overwritten unless the `!global` flag is used.
 For example, `$var: value !global` will assign to `$var` globally.

+* SassScript strings in SCSS may no longer include unescaped newlines.
+As doing so produced invalid CSS, there will be no deprecation period for this change.

 ## 3.3.6 (25 April 2014)